-6 Deadrise The rise of the bottom of a midships frame from the keel to the bilge.
-8 3 Keel The main structural member of a vessel, the backbone; the lateral area beneath the hull to provide steering stabili- Depth Sounder An electronic depth-finding instrument, measuring the time a @ 3 ty and reduce leeway. sound wave takes to go from the vessel to the bottom and return, then displaying the result in feet, fathoms, or meters.
+Keel The main structural member of a vessel, the backbone; the lateral area beneath the hull to provide steering stabili- ty and reduce leeway.
 Knot To bend a line.
 Also, a unit of speed equal to one nautical mile (6,076.10 feet) an hour.
-Displacement Hull Type of hull that plows through the water even when more power is added.
-G 30 Launch (1) To put a vessel into the water; (2) a small open power- 6 3 boat, mainly used for transportation between a vessel and shore.
-Draft The depth of the vessel below the water line, measured vertically to the lowest part of the hull.
-6 3 Lee The side opposite to that from which the wind blows.
-Dunnage Mats, boughs, pieces of wood, or other loose materials @ -B Leeward Situated on the side turned away from the wind.
-(Opposite placed under or among goods carried as cargo in the hold 6 3 of windward.) of a ship to keep them dry and to prevent their motion and chafing; cushioning or padding used in a shipping contain- er to protect fragile articles against shock and breakage; 6 3 Limber Holes Drainage holes in the bilge timbers of a vessel, allowing water to run to a low point for pumping out. baggage or personal effects.
-6 3 List A continuous leaning to one side, often caused by imbal- Ebb An outgoing tide. ance in stowage or wind.
-Fenders Fenders Objects placed along the side of the boat to protect the LOA Length over all; the maximum length of a vessels hull, excluding projecting spars or rudder. hull from damage.
-6 3 Locker A storage place, a closet.
-The outward spread of the boat's sides from the waterline to the rail at the bow.
-Also, a pyrotechnic signaling device 6 3 Log A record or diary of a vessels journey. that can indicate distress.
-6 3 Lubber's Line A mark or permanent line on a compass that shows the Forward Toward the bow. course of the boat.
-Freeboard The vertical distance measured on a boat's side from the € 30 Making Way Making progress through the water. waterline to the gunwale.
-6 3 MAYDAY A radio distress call, from the French m'aidez (help me); Galley A description SOS in Morse Code.
-Give-Way Vessel The one which must stay clear of vessels which have the right-of-way.
-6 3 Mooring Permanent ground tackle; a place where vessels are kept at anchor.
-Gunwale The upper edge of a boat's side. (pronounced gunnel.)
-Nautical Mile 6076.12 feet, or 1852 meters, an international standard; Hatch An opening in a boat's deck for persons or cargo to go below.
-6 9 the geographical mile, the length of one minute of latitude at the equator, is 6087.20 feet.
-Head A marine toilet.
-Outdrive A propulsion system for boats, with an inboard motor operating an exterior drive, with drive shaft, gears, and Helm The wheel or tiller by which a ship is steered. .
-9 propeller; also called stern-drive and inboard/outboard.
-Holding Tank Storage tank for sewage, so that it will not be pumped PFD Personal Flotation Device. overboard into the water.
-Pitch (1) The up and down movement as the bow and stern rise Inboard More toward the center of a vessel; inside; a motor fitted inside the boat.
-6 9 and fall due to wave action; (2) The theoretical distance advanced by a propeller in one revolution.
-Inland Rules Rules of the road that apply to vessel operation in harbors and certain rivers, lakes, and inland waterways.
+Launch (1) To put a vessel into the water; (2) a small open power- boat, mainly used for transportation between a vessel and shore.
+Lee The side opposite to that from which the wind blows.
+Leeward Situated on the side turned away from the wind.
+(Opposite of windward.)
+Limber Holes Drainage holes in the bilge timbers of a vessel, allowing water to run to a low point for pumping out.
+List A continuous leaning to one side, often caused by imbal- ance in stowage or wind.
+LOA Length over all; the maximum length of a vessels hull, excluding projecting spars or rudder.
+Locker A storage place, a closet.
+Log A record or diary of a vessels journey.
+Lubber's Line A mark or permanent line on a compass that shows the course of the boat.
+Making Way Making progress through the water.
+MAYDAY A radio distress call, from the French m'aidez (help me); SOS in Morse Code.
+Mooring Permanent ground tackle; a place where vessels are kept at anchor.
+Nautical Mile 6076.12 feet, or 1852 meters, an international standard; the geographical mile, the length of one minute of latitude at the equator, is 6087.20 feet.
+Outdrive A propulsion system for boats, with an inboard moto operating an exterior drive, with drive shaft, gears, an propeller; also called stern-drive and inboard/outboard.
+PFD Personal Flotation Device.
+Pitch (1) The up and down movement as the bow and stern rise and fall due to wave action; (2) The theoretical distance advanced by a propeller in one revolution.
 Planing Hull Type of hull that is shaped to lift out of the water at high speed and ride on the surface.
-Intracoastal (ICW): bays, rivers and canals along the coasts (such as Waterways Atlantic and Gulf of Mexico coasts), connected so that vessels may travel without going into the open sea.
-6 9 Port The left side of a boat when you are facing the bow, also a destination or harbor.
-8-2 6 9 6/02 8-3
+Port The left side of a boat when you are facing the bow, also a destination or harbor.
+02